kineticsystem/vscode_ros2/README.md

 ## Build Task Configuration

+If you want to run Colcon from VSCode, always remember to open the root of your repository where `build`, `install`, `log` and `src` folders are usually located.

 At this stage, no build task has been defined.
 To rectify this, create a `tasks.json` file within the `.vscode` folder and populate it with the following content:

 ```